 Because they won’t have to run back and forth to the same ice machine, this will also make things easier on your staff.

-How Much Does an Industrial Ice Maker Cost?
+How Much Does a Used Industrial Ice Maker Cost?

 This depends on the size.